Cleoing/phase-field-method/README.md

-# finite element method for phase field model
+see phase field model.pdf for the basic concept and equation of phase field model